 This 1963 classic is a feminist must-read.
 It's about the institutions that kept women at home, and dropping out of college at alarming rates in order to marry, but also about how these women could reclaim their lives.
 Author Betty Friedan was a leader of the women's movement, and The Feminine Mystique is her masterpiece.

 Half the Sky: Turning Oppression into Opportunity for Women Worldwide by Nicholas D. Kristof and Sheryl WuDunn

 Pulitzer Prize winners and married couple Nicholas D. Kristof and Sheryl WuDunn wrote this powerful book to bring attention to the oppression of women and girls in parts of Africa and Asia.
-We meet several of these individuals such as a Cambodian teenager sold into sex slavery and an Ethiopian woman who suffered devastating injuries while giving birth.
+We meet several of these individuals, such as a Cambodian teenager sold into sex enslavement and an Ethiopian woman who suffered devastating injuries while giving birth.
 Half the Sky shows how just a little help can change their lives and how the key to economic progress is in empowering women to meet their full potentials.

 Infidel by Ayaan Hirsi Ali

 A political figure both admired and controversial, Ayaan Hirsi Ali is known for denouncing Islam and serving as a Dutch parliamentarian.
 In this memoir, the survivor of civil war, female mutilation, and brutal beatings shares about growing up in Africa and Saudi Arabia in a strict Muslim family.
 In adulthood, she sought asylum in the Netherlands, where she earned her degree and entered the world of politics.
 This is her book about overcoming adversity.

 Find Me Unafraid: Love, Loss, and Hope in an African Slum by Kennedy Odede and Jessica Posner